CompOmics/compomics.github.io/reporter/_posts/2016-04-19-releasenotes.md

 **Changes in Reporter 0.3.3 (April 19.
 2016):**

+ * BUG FIX: Minor correction in the command line documentation for the import_precurosor_mz and import_precurosor_mz_ppm parameters.

 * LIBRARY UPDATE: Updated PeptideShaker to version 1.10.0.
 * LIBRARY UPDATE: Updated utilities to version 4.5.12.